ajmotylinski/Data_Viz_Final_Project/README.md

 - Output/Target: To determine if house prices increased or decreased as the covid cases increased or decreased

 ### Data visualization tools
-- Tableau will be used to create vizualizations
+- Tableau will be used to create data vizualizations

 ### Presentation Link
 https://docs.google.com/presentation/d/1bv3LSd37Qxwq-3BTp1zodWL7fH8tMsefu9D7WUe0sQY/edit?usp=sharing